-Abigail Stuart (bio) founded the Woman's Club of Olympia to improve the lives of women and to serve the community.
-The club formed in 1883, six years before Washington became a State (history).
+Abbie Howard Hunt Stuart founded the Woman's Club of Olympia to improve the lives of women and to serve the community in 1883, six years before Washington became a State (history).
 We are a Non-Profit, Nondenominational, Nonpartisan Volunteer Service Organization.
-The Woman's Clubhouse was built in 1908 and later named for Abigail Stuart. (clubhouse history) Woman's Clubs are dedicated to community improvement by enhancing the lives of others through volunteer service.
+The Woman's Clubhouse was built in 1908 and later named for Abbie Stuart. (clubhouse history) Woman's Clubs are dedicated to community improvement by enhancing the lives of others through volunteer service.

 We have worked with the General Federation of Women’s Clubs (Washington DC) since 1890 on: